Hedvig Eleonora and Oscar Parish

-Oscar Parish (Oscars församling) is a parish in Östermalm's church district (kontrakt) in the Diocese of Stockholm, Sweden.
+Hedvig Eleonora and Oscar Parish (Hedvig Eleonora och Oscars församling) (before 2026 Oscar Parish; Oscars församling) is a parish in Östermalm's church district (kontrakt) in the Diocese of Stockholm, Sweden.
 The parish is located in Stockholm Municipality in Stockholm County.
 The parish forms its own pastorship.

 History

 Oscar Parish was formed on 1 May 1906 by a break from Hedvig Eleonora Parish and has since formed its own pastorship.
 The name was Oskar until 1962 when it was changed to Oscar.
 There are five churches in Oscar Parish: Oscar's Church, Gustaf Adolf Church, Djurgårdskyrkan, Olaus Petri Church and Oscars Lillkyrka.
 Since 2002, the Oscar Parish has had a well-developed exchange of friends with Martin Luther Kirchengemeinde in Zeuthen, Berlin, Germany.

 Location

 Oscar Parish includes parts of Östermalm, Gärdet, Frihamnen and southern Djurgården.